MartinGamesCZ/tiptap-plugins/packages/tiptap-slash/README.md

-# Tiptap Slash Command Extension
+# Tiptap Slash Command Extension for React.js

 Simple tiptap extension for React to add notion like slash command to your project.
 It provides a flexible extension built on top of tiptap suggestion extension, and headless UI components built on cmdk package.